energychain/willi-mako-client/docs/API.md

 - `credentials` – `LoginRequest` (`email`, `password`).
 - `options.persistToken` *(default `true`)* – store the returned token on the client instance for subsequent calls.

 > Call with `{ persistToken: false }` if you only need the token for immediate use and prefer manual storage.
+When disabled, the client clears any previously stored token so follow-up requests remain unauthenticated until you reapply one explicitly.

 ### `createSession(payload)`